 An institution that is federated with, affiliated to, or a constituent portion of another institution will not normally be accorded its own independent eligibility to administer grants and awards.

-Please note that, SSHRC-eligible organizations are not automatically eligible for funding from the Indirect Costs Program.
+Please note that SSHRC-eligible organizations are not automatically eligible for funding from the Research Support Fund.

 SSHRC Funding Opportunities

+The established criteria of the specific grant or award determine if an individual applicant is eligible to apply.
 For most funding opportunities, applicants must be affiliated with a Canadian postsecondary institution.
-Researchers not affiliated with a Canadian postsecondary institution are eligible to apply as co-applicants to selected SSHRC funding opportunities and as research collaborators on any SSHRC-supported project.
-Eligibility criteria specific to each funding opportunity are detailed in the individual funding opportunity descriptions.
+Researchers not affiliated with a Canadian postsecondary institution may be eligible to apply as co-applicants or collaborators to selected SSHRC funding.
+Eligibility criteria specific to each funding opportunity available under the Talent, Insight and Connection programs are detailed in the individual funding opportunity descriptions.

 SSHRC Awards Three Different Institutional Eligibility Statuses: